TheRealJayjayli/minecraft2x/README.md

 # minecraft2x
-An AI upscaling model based off [waifu2x](https://github.com/nagadomi/waifu2x) for Minecraft renders.
+An upscaling model based off [waifu2x](https://github.com/nagadomi/waifu2x) for Minecraft renders.

 ## Usage
 Currently, I only have the model files available.
 Follow the steps on the waifu2x repository for installation instructions: